- Documents, Worksheets and Handouts

 Don’t just learn civics - play civics!
 Run for president.
 Pass new laws.
 Argue real cases.
 Students can play games including Do I have a right?, Branches of Power, Cast Your Vote, Argument Wars, Activate, and Supreme Decision.

-This map from CIRCLE, The Center for Information & Research on Civic Learning and Engagement, features voting and population data on young people (age18-29) and older adults in each congressional district, plus statistics from the latest midterm (2010) and presidential (2012) elections, data on economic, social, and demographic indicators, and more.
+This map from CIRCLE, The Center for Information & Research on Civic Learning and Engagement, features voting and population data on young people (age 18-29) and older adults in each congressional district, plus statistics from the latest midterm and presidential elections, data on economic, social, and demographic indicators, and more.
 Visit the CIRCLE website for more maps and voting data!

 OSBA “Going to Court” Video

-The Ohio State Bar Association has produced this video, which follows an animated character who explores the third branch of government and some of the differences between the state and federal court systems.
+The Ohio State Bar Association produced the following video, which follows an animated character who explores the third branch of government and some of the differences between the state and federal court systems.
 The video is also available on the OSBA YouTube channel and is an appropriate teaching resource for secondary students.

-One of the top attractions in Washington, D.C., the Newseum's 250,000-square-foot museum dedicated to the news offers visitors a state-of-the-art experience that blends news history with up-to-the-second technology and hands-on exhibits.
-The Newseum's innovative digital classroom features interactive timelines, archival videos and downloadable historic front pages with cross-disciplinary lesson plans for middle, high school and college teachers and students.
+Closed since 2019, the Newseum's 250,000-square-foot museum in Washington, D.C. was dedicated to the news and offered visitors a state-of-the-art experience that blended news history with up-to-the-second technology and hands-on exhibits.
+The Newseum's innovative digital classroom NewseumED features interactive timelines, archival videos and downloadable historic front pages with cross-disciplinary lesson plans for middle, high school and college teachers and students.

 The Ohio Channel provides unedited, commentary-free coverage of Ohio Statehouse and Supreme Court of Ohio activities to give students an unbiased perspective on government activities.
 Students can watch live streams of floor sessions in the Ohio House and Senate and oral arguments in the Supreme Court.
 The most helpful links for law and government teachers from The Ohio Channel are the searchable video library and the live feed.